 Mexico’s Baja California (North) time zone

-(Zona Noroeste) — Which covers the northeastern reaches of the Baja peninsula, the state of Baja California and is aligned with US Pacific Time.
-Note that the state’s name is Baja California, not as it’s sometimes erroneously referred to as ‘Baja California Norte’.
+Zona Noroeste — This northwestern-most zone covers the northern half of the Baja peninsula in the state of Baja California; it’s aligned with US Pacific Time.
+(Note that the state’s name is Baja California, not as it’s sometimes erroneously referred to as ‘Baja California Norte.’)

 Mexico’s Pacific time zone

-(Zona Pacifico) — This zone begins in Guayabitos, north of Puerto Vallarta (Vallarta and environs are not affected) and includes the states of Nayarit, Sinaloa, Sonora, Chihuahua, and Baja California Sur.
-Zona Pacifico is aligned with US Mountain Time.
+Zona Pacífico — This zone begins in Guayabitos, north of Puerto Vallarta (Vallarta and environs are part of Mexico’s Central time zone) and includes the states of Nayarit, Sinaloa, Sonora, Chihuahua, and Baja California Sur.
+Zona Pacífico is aligned with US Mountain Time.

 Mexico’s Central time zone

-(Zona Centro) — This zone covers most of Mexico’s land mass, including Mexico City, Monterrey, Guadalajara, and Merida and is aligned with US Central Time.
+Zona Centro — This zone covers most of Mexico’s land mass, including the central and southern colonial highlands, Mexico City, Monterrey, Guadalajara, and Mérida/Yucatán, and is aligned with US Central Time.

 Mexico’s Southeastern time zone

-(Zona Sureste) — This is the fourth time zone specifically affecting the state of Quintana Roo.
-It’s aligned with US Eastern Standard Time but unlikely ET in the US, it does not move its clocks backward or forward each year.
+Zona Sureste — This is the fourth time zone specifically affecting the state of Quintana Roo.
+It’s constantly aligned with US Eastern Standard Time (EST) but unlike eastern states in the US, it does not move its clocks backward or forward each year.

 Seasonal time changes

-For example, Mexico’s relatively-new Southeastern time zone aligns with the US Eastern Standard Time and doesn’t move its clocks anymore; so its clock time is aligned for part of the year with the US ET, but leaves that alignment by an hour when the US moves its clocks forward (the alignment returns in the fall when the US moves it clocks back again).
-And because the Northeastern time zone synchronizes on the date that US Pacific clock-times change, and not the date of the Mexican Central clock-time change, there can be further clock-time disparity for some weeks each year in the spring and autumn.
+- Mexico’s (relatively-new) Southeastern time zone aligns with the US Eastern Standard Time and doesn’t move its clocks anymore; so its clock time is aligned for part of the year with the US ET.
+It leaves that alignment by an hour when the US moves its clocks forward, and the alignment returns in the fall when the US moves it clocks back again.

-Learn more about Mexico’s time and time zones
+Learn more about time and time zones in Mexico

 Mexico in your inbox